 Shirts were not necessary in the Pocomtuc culture, but the Pocomtucs did wear sleeved shirts in cool weather.

-Here are some photographs and links about Indian clothing in general.
+Here are some photographs and links about traditional Indian costume in general.

 The Pocomtucs didn't wear warbonnet headdresses like the